ArjunS07/arjuns07.github.io/content/blog/2022-hank-green-aart-about-humanity.md

 ---
-title: "In 'An Absolutely Remarkable Thing', Hank Green wants to tell you what it means to be human in the age of the internet"
+title: "In 'An Absolutely Remarkable Thing', Hank Green explores what it means to be human in the internet age"
 date: 2022-05-10T19:32:58+05:30
 draft: false
 showFullContent: false